vmware-tanzu/velero/site/docs/master/README.md

 You can run Velero in clusters on a cloud provider or on-premises.
 For detailed information, see [Compatible Storage Providers][99].

+## Supported Kubernetes Versions

+- In general, Velero works on Kubernetes version 1.7 or later (when Custom Resource Definitions were introduced).
+- Restic support requires Kubernetes version 1.10 or later, or an earlier version with the mount propagation feature enabled.
+See [Restic Integration][17].

 ## Installation

 We strongly recommend that you use an [official release][6] of Velero.
 The tarballs for each release contain the